Verman (river)

 The Verman (Верман, Vermanjoki) is a river in Murmansk Oblast, Russia.
 For much of the Arctic Campaign of World War II stretches of it formed the front line, and much fighting occurred there.

 Course and description

 The river is located in the southwestern part of Murmansk Oblast.
 It is called the Lower, Middle, and Upper Verman respectively in its lower, middle and upper reaches.
 Its source is on the southern slopes of Mount Repotunturi, 17 km northeast of the village of Alakurtti.
-From there the river flows eastward and then, skirting Pogranichnuju Hill, it turns south and empties into the southwestern part of Lake Tolvand.
+From there the river flows eastward and then, skirting Pogranichnaya Hill, it turns south and empties into the southwestern part of Lake Tolvand.
 It is 38 km long, and has a drainage basin of 291 km2.
 It has a width of 20–37 m, a depth of up to 2 m, and a flow rate of 0.3–1.0 m/s.